Axlfc/get-winget/README.md

 To clone this repository into your desired folder (You can use [MINGW](https://gitforwindows.org/) or [MSYS2 with git installed](https://www.youtube.com/watch?v=pb6Yb819pF0) to do this.
 Beware spaces in folder/file names...) `optional`

-Inside MINGW bash console you ca:
+Inside MINGW bash console you can:

 <code>`cd ~/Documents/Scripts`</code>